 Of all the attractions I went to in Hanoi, the Hoa Lo Prison, more affectionately known as the Hanoi Hilton, was the only one that stuck in my mind.
 I went with my friend who was in the German military and he wanted to leave just a few minutes in because he was so shaken.
 The Hoa Lo Prison is not a conventional attraction, but it is one of the most somber wartime artifacts north of Saigon.

 Aside from that, Hanoi doesn’t have any physical attractions that I would consider as a must-do.
 There’s plenty of ways to pass your time but not too much that I can guarantee will pique your interest.
+Here’s a pretty good list of what to do in Hanoi for a first-timer.

 Don’t worry, here comes the but